Self-test: Is the "Electrical Project Manager Planning with Federal Diploma of Higher Education" course the right one for you?

 Start

-• Procuring the basis for the system
+• Procuring the basis for systems

-• Planning the electrical infrastructure
+• Planning electrical infrastructure

 • Negotiating with customers and authorities